Skip to content

 Why Use Verified push

 Verified Push (VP) adds an extra layer of protection against bad actors trying to access your UC Merced account and information.
-Now that it has gone out campus wide you will see the new experince when authenticating via Push.
+Now that it has gone out campus wide you will see the new experience when authenticating via Push.